-Visual Blog: Kalwall Retrofit
+Visual Blog: Kalwall in the Retrofit Market

 The design challenges facing architects and builders when renovating older buildings are considerable from increasing energy efficiency, to navigating inherited structural and building code changes.
 Here are five projects highlighting how such issues were solved, and illustrate some incredible transformations.

 Chicago, Illinois, U.S.A

 Farr Associates converted a century-old industrial powerhouse into a modern learning center filled with natural diffuse daylight, while preserving key structural elements, including brick walls and floor tile, as well as some of the original machinery.

 This neighborhood sports park utilized Kalwall for its ability to provide balanced daylight and line of sight for athletes inside.
 The translucent panels help ensure the safety & security of athletes with visual privacy and impact resistance.
 As an extremely lightweight option in retrofit design, Kalwall offered large clear spans and accommodated the existing brick walls of a historical munitions factory.

 Crouch End Picturehouse

 VertiKal™ panels were factory unitized with sash, for a sleek, energy efficient recladding of the Crouch End Picturehouse – a renovated 1950s factory building.
 The Panter Hudspith design, which won three industry awards, uses the curtainwall to create gentle backlighting at night as a visual marquis.

 1060 Redwood Office Building